Media

 The LiSA Player facilitates two-way communication by both sending and receiving messages related to media playback, ensuring synchronization with the host app or environment.
 These messages include:

-• — Sent by the player to report the current playback position.
+• Progress — Sent by the player to report the current playback position.

-• — Sent by the player to indicate that media playback has ended.
+• Complete — Sent by the player to indicate that media playback has ended.

 While Pause and Resume messages can be both sent by the host app to control playback and sent by the player to reflect playback state changes, the other messages are exclusively sent by the LiSA Player to the host app/environment: